-6.6 Environment, Social, and Governamce (ESG) Risk (Sustainability Risk)
+6.6 Environment, Social, and Governance (ESG) Risk (Sustainability Risk)

-Environment, Social, and Governance (ESG) Risk or "Sustainability Risk" is considered as a risk that could have impacts on both financial and non-financial aspects, stemming from environmental, social, and ethical issues related to a business relationship, business operations, and/or the Bank's internal functions and personnel.
+Environment, Social, and Governance (ESG) Risk or Sustainability Risk is considered as a risk that could have impacts on both financial and non-financial aspects, stemming from environmental, social, and governance issues related to a business relationship, business operations, and/or the Bank's internal activities and employees.

-As a financial institution, we acknowledge our significant role in the capital flow of business operations.
-Aligned with CIMB Group's Enterprise-Wide Risk Framework, the Bank had begun to integrate ESG considerations into risk assessments and risk management strategies.
-This aims to manage financial and non-financial risks, including climate-related physical risks (e.g., floods, wildfires), transition risks (e.g. government policies, technological shifts, market developments, reputational risks), and human rights impacts.
+As a financial institution, the Bank acknowledges its significant role in the capital flow of business operations.
+Aligned with CIMB Group's EWRM Framework, the Bank has begun to integrate ESG considerations into risk assessments and risk management strategies.
+This aims to manage financial and non-financial risks, including climate-related physical risks (e.g., floods, wildfires), transition risks (e.g., government policies, technological shifts, market developments, reputational risks), and human rights impacts.
 This ensures that the Bank has a more holistic approach to risk management.

 The Bank has established its Sustainability Policy (SP) to provide clarity and transparency on managing sustainability risk at all levels of business relations of the Bank.
-ESG risk relating to non-retail financing and capital raising is addressed through the Sustainable Financing Policy (SFP), accompanied by High Sustainability Risk Sector Guide that outlines expectations required of these High Risk sectors.
-These guides cover areas such as coal, construction and infrastructure, oil and gas, forestry, manufacturing, mining and quarrying, and palm oil.
+ESG risk relating to non-retail financing and capital raising is addressed through the Sustainable Financing Policy (SFP), accompanied by High Sustainability Risk Sector Guide that outlines expectations required of these high-risk sectors.
+These guides cover areas such as coal, construction and infrastructure, oil and gas, forestry, manufacturing, mining and guarrying, and palm oil.